mswillus/question-in-a-bottle/README.md

 wget https://survey.example.net/survey-name/results --header 'Authorization: Token YOUR_SECRET_GOES_HERE' -O results.tar.gz
 ```

-The results are stored on your servers file system.
-By default the app creates a new temporary directory
+The results are stored in your server's file system.
+By default they are stored in a temporary directory.
 Every result is saved in a separate `.json` file.
-The filename contains a UNIX time stamp.
+The filename contains a UNIX time stamp of the moment the result was submitted.

 ## Run via Podman or Docker